srl-labs/learn-srlinux/docs/blog/posts/2024/navigating-srl.md

 ## CLI modes in SR Linux and first look

-SR Linux has three major CLI modes available for navigation (and a fourth which is more of a tool, ironically, called *tool*).
+SR Linux has three major CLI modes available for navigation (and a fourth which is more of a tool, ironically, called *tools*).
 These modes are:

 1. **Running** - this is similar to the enable mode (in Cisco/Arista world) or the operational mode (Juniper Junos).
 In this mode, you can view the running/active configuration, but you cannot add/remove/modify any configuration.
 2. **Candidate** - this is the configuration mode where you can modify configuration.
 From the running mode, you can go into the candidate mode using the command *enter candidate*.
 This puts you in a shared configuration mode which other users can enter and modify the configuration as well.
 Alternatively, a user can enter the *exclusive* candidate mode using *enter candidate exclusive*, which locks out all other users from making changes or the *private* candidate mode using *enter candidate private*, which allows multiple users to enter the candidate mode but only commits your changes.